 Table 2 lists the minimum clearance to combustible materials for various installation configurations.
-Note that standard clearances also apply to installation above T-bar ceilings and above decorative grills.
-Additional clearance may be required for glass, painted surfaces and other materials which maybe damaged by radiant or convective heat.
+Additional clearance may be required for glass, painted surfaces and other materials which may be damaged by radiant or convective heat.

 Combustible materials are considered to be wood, compressed paper, plant fibres, plastics, Plexiglas or other materials capable of being ignited and burned.
 Such materials shall be considered combustible even though flame-proofed, fire-retardant treated or plastered.